TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 50-75% Off regular or original prices, while supplies last.
 Selections may vary by store.
 Intermediate markdowns may have been taken.

-shop clearance JCP Rewards
+shop clearance find a store JCP Rewards

 Shop to earn $10 JCP Rewards.

-sign up today Halloween Shop
+sign up today Give Breast Cancer The Boot

-Sweet deals fit for the whole family.
+Round up your October purchases to the nearest dollar. jcpenney.com/jcpcares

-shop nowSportsFanShop
+get detailsSportsFanShop

 Thousands of NFL, MLB, NHL, NBA, College, UFC and soccer products now available for over 700 teams.

-shop the SportsFanShop Give Breast Cancer The Boot
+shop the SportsFanShop Halloween Shop

-Round up your October purchases to the nearest dollar. jcpenney.com/jcpcares
+Sweet deals fit for the whole family.

-get details
+shop now

 get connected